Midwest voters in Trump country face historic floods and call for climate action

 "People are being smacked with climate change at a phenomenal rate," Neumann said.
 "These are issues that go beyond our binary partisan divide."

 Neumann knows that he faces an uphill battle.
-Wisconsin's 3rd Congressional district voted for Trump in 2016 by two percentage points after going for then-President Barack Obama in 2012.
+Wisconsin's 3rd Congressional District voted for Trump in 2016 by 2 percentage points after going for President Barack Obama in 2012.

 "We need a single payer, publicly funded health-care system," Neumann said in an interview.
 "Everyone in and nobody out."